 Kabaki’s been doing a little traveling this summer and we figured out some sure fire ways to help make it a little bit easier.
 The ace up our sleeve?
 Tea!

 Tea has a myriad of health benefits and is the perfect travel companion as it’s easy to transport and takes up very little space.
 All you need is a cup and some hot water.
 Usually, easy enough to acquire on a plane, a restaurant, or your hotel.
 And if you’re checking your luggage, don’t forget to throw a few bottles of Kabaki Kenyan Purple Tea in there too ; ) It’s a great way to stay hydrated and boost your immune system while you’re out sightseeing!

 We all know that with travel, inevitably comes stress.
 Whether from the stress of booking your travel, packing, figuring out how to get all your toiletries into ridiculously small bottles, or arranging for the dog sitter.

-Chamomile Tea is great choice for reducing stress and anxiety.
+Chamomile Tea is great choice for reducing stress and anxiety and is good for overall wellbeing.
 Chamomile is an herb that comes from the daisy-like flowers of the Asteraceae plant family and is loaded with antioxidants.
 Chamomile tea can help increase serotonin and melatonin levels in your body which helps to reduce stress and worry.
 Take a break from travel prep to enjoy a soothing cup!